milutinke/sqcp/readme.md

 **Squad Control Panel** (**SQCP**) is a simple **Open-Source** solution for **administrating** your **Squad** game server written in [Node JS](https://nodejs.dev/) ([Express](https://expressjs.com/)) and [Vue JS](https://vuejs.org/) ([Vuetify Framework](https://vuetifyjs.com/)), utilizing the [RCON protocol](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol) and [MySQL database](https://www.mysql.com/).

+Features list bellow the **News** section.

 <br>

 ## **News**

-In the comming months I'll be rewritting the project code base, the backend will be using Squad JS for RCON and live updates feature, the frontend will most likey be written in Vue 3 but using Quasar this time instead of Vuetify.
+**21 of July 2022** - Hello everyone, in the coming months I'll be rewriting the project code base, the back end will be using Squad JS for RCON and live updates feature and the code base will be rewritten in Typescript using the following architecture:
+`Request <-> Express <-> Controller <-> Service <-> Repository <-> DAO`.

+Technologies which I plan to use for back end:
+ - Typescript
+ - Type ORM
+ - Express
+ - Eslinter
+ - Docker
+ - Swaggers

+The frontend will most likely be written in Vue 3 but using Quasar this time instead of Vuetify.
 I'll also make a docker image.

+Planned features:
+ - Multi server support
+ - Admin account permissions (instead of 2 hard coded account types)
+ - Admin chat (just on the panel, not in-game)
+ - Admin notes
+ - Player profiles (with play history, statistic, chat history, warnings history)
+ - Live chat feed
+ - Live team kills feed
+ - Live connect/disconnect feed
+ - Live admin requests and notifications
+ - Server-side pagination for all tables
+ - Pre-configured commands and a command scheduler
+ - Pre-configured ban/kick/warning reasons
+ - Discord web hook integration for logs
+ - Transfer squad to other team option

+Some additional plans:
+ - Ability to change the API link dynamically on the frontend without recompiling (You will be required to provide the backend url before being able to login, just for the first time).
+This will enable a public pre-built release to ease the setup.
+And we could boot up a publicly hosted frontend on Netlify.

+NOTE: Since the project will be completely rewritten from 0, I'll not be providing backwards compatibility with the old database in the code base itself.
+I'll probably make a separate tool for porting old bans, logs and roles to the new system for those who do not know how to export SQL.

+**When I start, donations would be very appreciated since I need to get a VPS and a server for testing.**

+Also, if you're interested, feel free to contribute with ideas of your own by opening an issue or making a pull request.
+If there is interest I could make a public Trello board and complete explanation of the planned architecture.

 <br>